In this article

 - Maryland: Young adults, aged 18-37, with income up to 400% of FPL are eligible for additional premium subsidies.
 This had been scheduled to sunset at the end of 2023, but additional legislation (SB601 and HB814) has extended that through 2025.
 In 2022 and 2023, the program was available to adults age 18-34, but the age limit has now been extended to 37.

 - New Jersey: Enrollees with incomes up to 600% of FPL are eligible for state-based premium subsidies.
 The subsidy amount varies from $20/month to $100/month for an individual, and twice that much for a family.

 - New Mexico: Enrollees with incomes up to 400% of FPL are eligible for state-funded premium subsidies.
-Enrollees with incomes up to 300% of FPL are eligible for additional cost-sharing reductions.
-(Plans with cost-sharing reductions in New Mexico are labeled “turquoise.”)
+Enrollees with incomes up to 300% of FPL are eligible for additional cost-sharing reductions (state out-of-pocket assistance, or SOPA).
+These SOPA benefits are being expanded for 2024 so that people with household income up to 300% of the poverty level can get plans with 90% actuarial value (ie, platinum-level coverage).
+Plans with cost-sharing reductions in New Mexico are labeled “turquoise.”

 - Massachusetts: Enrollees with incomes up to 300% of FPL are eligible for state premium subsidies and cost-sharing reductions.
+The income limit is increasing to 500% of the poverty level as of January 2024, so the new eligibility rules are in effect for the open enrollment period in the fall of 2023.
 (This program is called ConnectorCare.)